Angela Merkel: 10 Remarkable Achievements

 - Successfully made Germany more competitive globally.

-- Globally, Angela Merkel is seen as a calm voice of reasoning – an analytical leader when it comes to foreign relations.
+- Globally, Angela Merkel was seen as a calm voice of reasoning – an analytical leader when it comes to foreign relations.

-- Chancellor Merkel has secured a number of historic deals with Asian countries such as China, India, and Myanmar to boost political and economic corporation.
+- Merkel secured a number of historic deals with Asian countries such as China, India, and Myanmar to boost political and economic corporation.

 - She has campaigned for green and renewable energy.

-- Her term of office has seen much more improved relations with Russia.
+- Her term of office saw a much more improved relations with Russia.